-A house party is not safe setting for elective medical treatments.
+A house party is not the safe setting for elective medical treatments.
 Why?

 However, these events may cross the line between medicine and fun.
 It is not a good idea to mix medicine with Merlot!
 Passing the platter of cheese, signing the waiver and going to the next room to have the procedure performed is not considered professional and may be potentially dangerous; notwithstanding, the potential liability that such events pose for both the treating physician and the host of such gatherings if complications were to occur.
 A house party may not allow for a complete and confidential medical history which is a must prior to any treatment.
 That may be crucial information in the event of an emergency or adverse reaction to the Botox toxin or a dermal filler injection.
 Botox and fillers should be administered by an experienced physician.
 Generally speaking, the learning curve prior to proficiency with Botox is approximately 12 months and likely longer with fillers such as Restylane.